“Throw in another sex scene!” said the guy who was betaing (is that a word?) my most recent book. Then he added: “You know you want to!”

 Well, actually I didn’t want to.
 Not because I don’t like writing sex scenes between my characters, because I do.
 These guys love each other, or are well on their way to loving each other and I want them to show it!
 But I don’t think the point to gay romance is two guys (or more) clawing at each other every other paragraph.
 I don’t write erotica.
 I write romance.

-My assumption is, these guys are having sex a lot more often than I’m writing about it.
+My assumption is that these guys are having sex a lot more often than I’m writing about it.
 My book doesn’t chronicle every second of their day.
 There’s a story going on here and I write in service to that story, not to my character’s libido.
 I mean there are only so many ways that two human beings can make love.
 The logistics of the experience are well known.
 There’s no doubt that you can explore a ton of alternative positions like armpits and what have you.
 I also realize that there are many types of sexual experiences open for writers to explore and that’s all very well and good.

 But basic meat and potatoes sex isn’t really all that complicated.
-Two penis’s, , two testicles, two pair of hands, two mouths, two anal receptacles.
+Two penis’s, two testicles, two pair of hands, two mouths, two anal openings.
 That’s pretty much the basic equipment.
 Now combine them in any way that suits you.
 After awhile though it would all have to come out sounding pretty much the same, at least mechanically.
 Insert tab A into slot B.

 What makes a sex scene unique, in my opinion, isn’t the sex, it’s the feelings being expressed during the sex.
 It’s the emotions that lead TO the sex.
 It’s the sentiments that are expressed AFTER the sex.
 The sex itself, the mechanics of it all… who cares?
 To me that’s barely worth mentioning.
 How many ways ARE there to give a blowjob?
 Only one that I know of.
 But there are a million ways to experience that blowjob both as a giver and a receiver and THAT is where my interest lies.